 This document helps you understand headless content delivery, how AEM supports headless, and how content is modeled for headless.
 After reading you should:

-In a full-stack CMS, all of the functionality for manipulating content is in the CMS.
+In a full-stack CMS, the functionality for manipulating content is in the CMS.
 Features of the system make up different components of the CMS stack.
 The full-stack solution has many advantages.

-So if new channel needs to be added or support for new types of experiences is required, one (or more) new components can be inserted into the stack and there is only one place to make changes.
+So, if new channel must be added or support for new types of experiences is required, one (or more) new components can be inserted into the stack and there is only one place to make changes.

 However the complexity of the dependencies within the stack quickly become apparent as other items in the stack need to be adjusted to accommodate the changes.